Skip to content

 Arguments:

-: Speed to use for the maneuver, in degrees per second.
-If the provided speed is negative, absolute value is used.timeout
+• speed: Speed to use for the maneuver, in degrees per second.
+If the provided speed is negative, absolute value is used.

-: How long to wait for the maneuver to complete, in milliseconds.
-If zero, the function will return immediately.
+• timeout_ms: How long to wait for the maneuver to complete, in milliseconds.
+If None, wait until the move completes (no wall-clock cap).
+If 0 or negative, return from the wait immediately (typically TIMED_OUT if still moving).
 If the timeout expires, the motor is not stopped.

 Returns: